AnaviTechnology/anavi-docs/anavi-thermometer/anavi-thermometer.md

 [Home Assistant](https://home-assistant.io/) is a free and open-source home automation platform running on Python 3 with more than 1200 components for integration with popular Internet of Things.

 ANAVI Thermometer can be easily integrated in Home Assistant using the component [MQTT sensor](https://www.home-assistant.io/components/sensor.mqtt/).
 This component supports JSON in the payload of the MQTT messages.
-To use, in **configuration.yaml** specify MQTT broker and register the sensor with the correspoding MQTT topic, for example:
+To use it, in **configuration.yaml** specify MQTT broker and register the sensor with the corresponding MQTT topic, for example:

 * Configure MQTT broker: